Spain2394/LaserScan/src/spain_a2/README.md

 ## by Allen Spain
 ## 10/29/2018

-Application of split-and-merge segmentation algorithm
+Application of Split-and-Merge Segmentation algorithm

 ## To Run display_lines node, and extract_all_lines node
  - run ```roscore``` in ROS environment